JanssenProject/jans/docs/janssen-server/fido/fido2-server-properties-config.md

 ### Advertised algorithms

 The algorithms offered to the authenticator in `pubKeyCredParams` are not taken from `enabledFidoAlgorithms` directly.
-An algorithm is advertised only when this server can complete a registration with it end to end: decode the credential public key and verify a signature made with it, using the crypto provider the deployment is actually running.
+An algorithm is advertised only when this server can complete a registration with it end-to-end: decode the credential public key and verify a signature made with it, using the crypto provider the deployment is actually running.
 Anything else is dropped: a configured name that does not survive the check is logged at `ERROR`, and a default that does not survive it is logged at `WARN`.